 ROB – It's a shit business.

 Sound advice.
-And what’s next for All Hail Hyena?
+What’s next for All Hail Hyena?

 Thanks guys, we really appreciate you chatting with us today.
 The interrogation is over.
-We’re sure you'll have a great show tonight.
-We're looking forward to it.
 Any final words?

 ROB – Give us your money!